 Muzus: 217 million worth of mobility services developed based on personas

-This project by the Dutch company Muzus is a finalist for the Service Design Award 2017 in the category of Professional, Non-profit / Public Sector work.
+This project by the Dutch company Muzus is a Service Design Award 2017 winner for Organisational Impact in the Public Sector

 The municipality of Rotterdam faced the challenge of setting up a tender for the transport services for the elderly (from 75 years of age) and persons with disabilities.
 This complex system consists of up to 17,000 transport movements per day in the dense city of Rotterdam with a budget of €31 million per year.
 Muzus put the client at the core of the mobility services in Rotterdam, using personas as the base for the tender procedure.